ricardo-agz/metro/README.md

 You can also run the service using Docker:

 ```
-pyrails run --docker
+metro run --docker
 ```

 ---

 ## Scaffolding Resources

-PyRails includes a scaffold generator to quickly create models, controllers, and route definitions for a new resource.
+Metro includes a scaffold generator to quickly create models, controllers, and route definitions for a new resource.

 To generate a scaffold for a `Post` resource with `title` and `body` fields:

 ```
-pyrails generate scaffold Post title:str body:str
+metro generate scaffold Post title:str body:str
 ```

 This will generate: